jeffreyeaton76/comiclist/README.md

 ComicList

 This is a Ruby on Rails app with a React front end.
-It was created to get some practice with CRUD functionality in React.
+It was created to get some CRUD practice with React.

-Users are able to add comics to the list.
+* Users are able to add comics to the list.
-Users are able to in-line edit existing records.
+* Users are able to in-line edit existing records.
-The Delete button removes comics from the list.
+* The Delete button removes comics from the list.
-Changes to the list affect the total value.
+* Changes to the list affect the total value.